GoogleCloudPlatform/podcast/site/content/post/episode-166-sap-hana-with-lucia-subatin-and-kevin-nelson/index.md

 LUCIA: Actually, what you're describing is the sweet spot.
 It's the ability to run what some analysts call translytical data.
 Because the idea behind HANA is that you do not move data around, and that you can run aggregations on the fly, not having to move data around or persist aggregations.
 And in this sense, we actually use it to run both transactional and analytics in that same appliance.

 So you can do transactional and analytics by having the analytics.
 Not just aggregations, as I just said, but also any of the advanced pieces.
 We have machine learning.
-We have predictive algorithms, geospatial, graph-- you can even have a document store on top of HANA in the same platform.
+We have predictive algorithms, geo-spatial, graph-- you can even have a document store on top of HANA in the same platform.
 So literally, you do not need to move data around.

 So that's why you're asking.
 Well, there's a lot you can do.
 And yes, that is exactly the sweet spot, is having a lot of possibilities out of the same piece of data.